-Business provides opportunities for students to develop business knowledge and skills to contribute meaningfully to society, the workforce and the marketplace and prepares them as potential employees, employers, leaders, managers and entrepreneurs.
+Through studying Business, students are challenged academically and exposed to authentic practices.
+The knowledge and skills developed in Business will allow students to contribute meaningfully to society, the workforce and the marketplace and prepare them as potential employees, employers, leaders, managers and entrepreneurs of the future.

-Students investigate the business life cycle, develop skills in examining business data and information and learn business concepts, theories, processes and strategies relevant to leadership, management and entrepreneurship.
-They investigate the influence of, and implications for, strategic development in the functional areas of finance, human resources, marketing and operations.
+Students investigate the business life cycle from the seed to post-maturity stage and develop skills in examining business data and information.
+Students learn business concepts, theories and strategies relevant to leadership, management and entrepreneurship.
+A range of business environments and situations is explored.

+Through this exploration, students investigate the influence of and implications for strategic development in the functional areas of finance, human resources, marketing and operations.